asterisk/documentation/docs/Configuration/Interfaces/Asterisk-Manager-Interface-AMI/Asynchronous-Javascript-Asterisk-Manager-AJAM/Allow-Manager-Access-via-HTTP.md

----

-**WARNING!:**
+!!! warning
     AJAM is not supported and may have issues and may be removed in the future.
 Do not use it if at all possible.
 Use standard TCP based AMI instead.

----
+[//]: # (end-warning)

 Configuring manager.conf